|MARKET CAP: [FAIL]

 This methodology likes to see companies with an EPS growth rate higher than the S&P in the immediate past and a likelihood that this trend will continue in the near future.
-ROST passes this test as its EPS growth rate over the past 6 months (11.76%) has beaten that of the S&P (5.18%).
-ROST's estimated EPS growth for the current year is (10.05%), which indicates the company is expected to experience positive earnings growth.
-As a result, ROST passes this test.
+ROST fails this test as its EPS growth rate for the past 6 months (-19.13%) does not beat that of the S&P (9.58%).

 This methodology would utilize four separate criteria to determine if ROST is a contrarian stock.
 In order to eliminate weak companies we have stipulated that the stock should pass at least two of the following four major criteria in order to receive "Some Interest".

 The P/E of a company should be in the bottom 20% of the overall market.
 ROST's P/E of 21.84, , is higher than the bottom 20% criterion (below 12.18), and therefore fails this test.

 PRICE/CASH FLOW (P/CF) RATIO: [FAIL]

 The P/CF of a company should be in the bottom 20% of the overall market.
 ROST's P/CF of 17.24 does not meet the bottom 20% criterion (below 6.84), and therefore fails this test.

 The P/B value of a company should be in the bottom 20% of the overall market.
 ROST's P/B is currently 8.84, which does not meet the bottom 20% criterion (below 0.97), and it therefore fails this test.

 The P/D ratio for a company should be in the bottom 20% of the overall market (that is the yield should be in the top 20%).
 ROST's P/D of 116.28 does not meet the bottom 20% criterion (below 20.62 or yield above 3.7%), and it therefore fails this test.